blank0826/Mini-Web-Apps/README.md

    This will get all your required modules.<br />

-3. In the config.json enter you own details in the form
+3. In the config.json enter your own details in the form
 ```
 {
     "userid": "youremail@example.com",